matorre2048/dundrag/src/site/notes/Character Creation/Spells/Spell Descriptions.md

 You touch one Large or smaller object that isn't being worn or carried by someone else.
 Until the spell ends, the object sheds Bright Light in a 20-foot radius and Dim Light for an additional 20 feet.
 The light can be colored as you like.

 Covering the object with something opaque blocks the light.
 The spell ends if you cast it again.

 ---
+## Mage Armor
+*Level 1 Abjuration (Sorcerer, Wizard)*
+**Casting Time:** Action
+**Range:** Touch
+**Components:** V, S, M (a piece of cured leather) **Duration:** 8 hours

+You touch a willing creature who isn't wearing armor.
+Until the spell ends, the target's base AC becomes 13 plus its Dexterity modifier.
+The spell ends early if the target dons armor.

+---
+## Mending
+*Transmutation Cantrip (Bard, Cleric, Druid, Sorcerer, Wizard)* **Casting Time:** 1 minute
+**Range:** Touch
+**Components:** V, S, M (two lodestones)
+**Duration:** Instantaneous

+This spell repairs a single break or tear in an object you touch, such as a broken chain link, two halves of a broken key, a torn cloak, or a leaking wineskin.
+As long as the break or tear is no larger than 1 foot in any dimension, you mend it, leaving no trace of the former damage.

+This spell can physically repair a magic item, but it can't restore magic to such an object.

+---
 ## Prestidigitation